Top Reading Apps

 Most homes and classrooms have tablets now.
 It’s important that we as teachers and parents make the best use of technology.
 I’ve searched high and low for the top ten reading apps for kindergarten through second grade.
 Keep in mind that children should be limited in their use of tablets.
 20-30 minutes per day is plenty of time!
 I’ve included a FREE printable list of the top reading apps that you can download for parents or teachers to use as a reference.

 Top Ten Reading Apps for Kindergarten through Second Grade

 Here’s a rundown of my Top Ten Reading Apps along with a printable list you can send home with parents at the end of school!
 This is also a great list to give parents at Open House!

-- Speed Reading Academy – is a fun, educational app that helps young readers build their fluency and stamina.
-This interactive app is designed to help students increase their reading speed while playing along with the game.
+- Speed Reading Academy – This fun, educational app helps young readers build their fluency and stamina.
+Speed Reading Academy is interactive, and it’s designed to help students increase their reading speed.

 3. Reading Rainbow‘s SKYBRARY is a carefully curated, ever expanding interactive library of digital books and video explorations designed to engage young readers and foster a love of learning.

 4. For great nonfiction reading practice, the Time for Kids app can’t be beat.
 It brings current events to life for children.